 It’s small (60mm x 30mm x 6mm) and lightweight (12g).
 The screen is just monochrome (128 x 64px), but it’s easy enough to read.
 I bought the Trezor One in black, but you get it in white too.

-After being spoiled by the full-colour touchscreen on the Trezor Model T, I was disappointed by the Trezor One’s design.
-In comparison, the Trezor One is a whole lot clunkier to use too.
+After recently reviewing the Trezor Model T and being spoiled by its full-colour touchscreen, I was disappointed by the Trezor One’s design.
+It feels a whole lot clunkier to use.

 However, I don’t think this is a big deal.